geosolutions-it/ckanext-dcatapit/README.md

 The ckanext-dcatapit extension has been developed for CKAN 2.4 or later and is based on the [ckanext-dcat plugin](https://github.com/ckan/ckanext-dcat).

+In order to use the dcatapit CSW harvester functionalities, you need to install also the [ckanext-spatial](https://github.com/ckan/ckanext-spatial) extension.

 If you want to manage localized fields, the ckanext-dcatapit extension requires also the [ckanext-multilang plugin](https://github.com/geosolutions-it/ckanext-multilang/tree/ckan-2.5.2) installed (see the [WIKI](https://github.com/geosolutions-it/ckanext-multilang/wiki) for more details about that).

 ## Installation

-1. (Optional) Install the **ckanext-multilang** extension as described [here](https://github.com/geosolutions-it/ckanext-multilang/blob/master/README.rst#installation)
+1. (**Optional**) Install the **ckanext-multilang** extension as described [here](https://github.com/geosolutions-it/ckanext-multilang/blob/master/README.rst#installation).
+Install this extension only if you need to manage multilingual fields for dataset, groups, tags ad organizations

+2. (**Optional**) Install the **ckanext-spatial** extension as described [here](https://github.com/ckan/ckanext-spatial).
+Install this extension only if you need to use the dcatapit CSW harvester (see below).

-2. Install the **ckanext-dcat** extension as described [here](https://github.com/ckan/ckanext-dcat/blob/master/README.md#installation).
+3. Install the **ckanext-dcat** extension as described [here](https://github.com/ckan/ckanext-dcat/blob/master/README.md#installation).

-3. Activate your CKAN virtual environment, for example:
+4. Activate your CKAN virtual environment, for example:

      `. /usr/lib/ckan/default/bin/activate`

-4. Go into your CKAN path for extension (like /usr/lib/ckan/default/src):
+5. Go into your CKAN path for extension (like /usr/lib/ckan/default/src):

     `git clone https://github.com/geosolutions-it/ckanext-dcatapit.git`